oracle-livelabs/partner-solutions/sample-livelabs-templates/create-labs/labs/3a-labs-misc-develop-content-features/3a-labs-misc-develop-content-features.md

 ## Task 2: Using Conditional Formatting

 If your workshop supports multiple instance types, but the bulk of the content stays the same, then conditional formatting can save you a lot of work.
-Most commonly, if you have differences between the "Free Tier" and "Sandbox" versions, like having elaborative instructions on provisioning a database instance in Free Tier version and just verifying the database setup instructions in the LiveLabs version.
+Most commonly, if you have differences between the "Tenancy" and "Sandbox" versions, like having elaborative instructions on provisioning a database instance in tenancy version and just verifying the database setup instructions in the Sandbox version.
 Then conditional formatting will help your workshop to use a singular markdown for both.
 This will save you immense effort and prevent accidental oversights if you need to update your workshop in the future since you won't have to maintain a duplicate markdown.

 1. Conditional formatting is using the "if" conditional to choose what to display in your markdown, based on an additional attribute "type" you attach to a lab element in your manifest.json file.
 Take a look at this example to understand the components involved in making conditional formatting work.